sglyon/IndexedTables.jl/README.md

 Notice that the data was sorted first by city name, then date, giving a different order than we initially provided.
+On construction, `NDSparse` takes ownership of the columns and sorts them in place (the original vectors are modified).

+## Importing data

+Importing data from column-based sources is straightforward.
+For example, csv files can be imported using CSV.jl with the following snippet:

+    NDSparse(CSV.read(filename).columns...)

+Of course, this assumes the file already has the "data column" in the rightmost position.
+If not, the columns can be reordered first.

 ## Indexing